-Current and deferred tax are recognised as an expense or income in profit or loss, except when it relates to items charged or credited to other comprehensive income, in which case the deferred tax is also dealt with in other comprehensive income.
+Current and deferred tax are recognised in profit or loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the current and deferred tax are also recognised in other comprehensive income or directly in equity respectively.

-FOREIGN CURRENCY TRANSACTIONS AND TRANSLATION - The financial statements of the Company are presented in United States dollars, the currency of the primary economic environment in which the Company operates (its functional currency).
+FOREIGN CURRENCY TRANSLATION - The financial statements of the Company are presented in United States dollars, the currency of the primary economic environment in which the Company operates (its functional currency).

-In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency are recorded at the rates of exchange prevailing on the date of the transaction.
-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the end of the reporting period.
+Transactions in currencies other than the Company's functional currency (foreign currencies) are recorded at the rates of exchange prevailing on the date of the transaction.
+At each reporting date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not translated.
-All exchange differences are recognised in profit or loss
+Exchange differences are recognised in profit or loss in the period in which they arise.